operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 }
 ```

-Allowing the validators to output ManifestErrors should make it easier to
+Allowing the validators to output ManifestResult should make it easier to
 transition existing validators to the external format with minimal code.

 ##### Migrating existing validator to executable